Position

 • Read and interpret blueprints, schematics, and technical manuals.

-• Use hand and power tools to install, repair, and maintain cable systems.
+• Use hand tools and power tools to install and repair cable systems.

 • Test and troubleshoot cable systems to ensure proper functionality.